Thanyth/voron-thing/README.md

 * No Discord username (or personnal information) should be mention
   *If you know from whome the experience is, don't mention it.
 Else your comment will be deleted*
 * No user should be assumed to have the endorsement of the Voron dev team
-* No question about Voron printer including no discussion
+* No question/discussion about Voron printer
   ***You want to know more about Voron?
 (Parts, Vendors, Troubleshooting, Documentation...)
 Go elsewhere***
   > You have question concerning:
   > What is sourcing part?
 What is a Voron 3D printer?
 What filament they use or why?
 How can you contribute?
 Where to get one...?
   Voron development team are doing a trumendous job of keeping the community in one place.
 That place is their Discord server, so go there.

 Discussion about deal or experience, please do so in the canadaland-:canada: discord channel, it will help more people there then here.
     **ANY ISSUE OPEN IN THAT REGARD WILL BE DELETED/CLOSED**
       > *I don't know the limitation of GitHub and Git.
 If I can do something I will, don't know how yet.*

 Exemple (but not limited to):
   * I had a deal with *X* shop and I had gread experience...